Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 > token | char(30) |  The Expo token of the mobile phone

 ## Realtime Database (RethinkDB)
-The real-time database uses the [RethinkDB](https://rethinkdb.com/) database system and is used for the location information and detection data.
+The realtime database uses the [RethinkDB](https://rethinkdb.com/) database system and is used for the location information and the detection data.
 The detection data on this database is deleted at regular intervals, whereas the detection data stored in the MariaDB non-realtime database is preserved.
 Picture 5 shows the realtime database model.

 ![realtime_db](img/realtime.PNG)